MicrosoftDocs/VBA-Docs/api/Access.Form.InputParameters.md

 # Form.InputParameters property (Access)

-You can use the **InputParameters** property to specify or determine the input parameters that are passed to a SQL statement in the **RecordSource** property of a form or report, or a stored procedure when used as the record source within a Microsoft Access project (.adp).
+Use the **InputParameters** property to specify or determine the input parameters that are passed to a SQL statement in the **RecordSource** property of a form or report, or a stored procedure when used as the record source within a Microsoft Access project (.adp).
 Read/write **String**.

 ## Syntax